soodritesh/Code-with-Terraform-in-AWS/README.md

 We need to configure `aws credentials`.
 For this, you can run the `aws configure` command and provide your `Access Keys ID` and `Secret Access Key`.

 We also need `GitHub` provider to be able to fetch the code from our GitHub repository with Terraform.
-As security credentials for GitHub, we will create a TOKEN and provide it in GitHub provider block.
+As security credentials for GitHub, we will create a TOKEN and provide it in the GitHub provider block.

 ![](images/github-token.png)